-A kidney transplant is a complicated and costly procedure.
+A pancreas transplant is a complicated and costly procedure.
 Before you start your clinical evaluation, you need to ensure you have proper financial coverage.
 The Transplant Center that you will be referred to won’t start any clinical or social evaluation before they get the approval of your insurance.
 The transplant center and insurance company will know about costs associated with the procedure and who will cover them.

 These are some questions that should be answered after your first appointment with your Transplant Center Financial Counselor: